atykhyy/cecil-msbuild-helper/README.md

 Framework types such as `System.Threading.Tasks.Task` or `System.IO.Stream` will exist in different metadata scopes.
-The default implementations of `IMetadataImporter` and `IReflectionImporter` are not aware of this, and will end up creating invalid references making the post-processed assembly unusable.
+The default implementations of `IMetadataImporter` and `IReflectionImporter` are not aware of this, and will end up creating references that make no sense in the context of the assembly being post-processed, such as `mscorlib!System.IO.Stream` in a `netcoreapp3.1` output assembly.
 In addition, post-processing tools may have trouble finding the files for referenced assemblies, as the process used by MSBuild is complex and poorly documented.

-This gist provides a helper class which solves most of these problems.
+This repository provides a helper class which solves most of these problems.
 It relies on the list of referenced assemblies created by MSBuild's compilation targets to find the assembly files and to handle both mixed-TFM dependencies (when dependencies of the assembly being post-processed belong